sous-chefs/daemontools/README.md

 Attributes
 ==========

-* `node[:daemontools][:bin_dir]` - Sets the location of the binaries for daemontools, default is selected by platform, or '/usr/local/bin' as a fallback.
+* `node['daemontools']['bin_dir']` - Sets the location of the binaries for daemontools, default is selected by platform, or '/usr/local/bin' as a fallback.

 Resource/Provider
 =================